-Lake County Diamond.
+- Lake County Diamond.
 Intertext Books, 1986. (poetry chapbook)

->

-> One hundred seventy poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.
+One hundred ninety poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, Tahoma Literary Review, and Tar River Poetry.

->

-> Articles and Essays (selected):
+Articles and Essays (selected):